coreos/coreos-assembler/docs/gangplank/usage.md

 $ gangplank pod --podman -A base
 ```

-Unless an external Minio Server has been defined, Ganglank will forward Minio over SSH for return of the artifacts.
+Unless an external Minio Server has been defined, Gangplank will forward Minio over SSH for return of the artifacts.

 #### Secret Discovery (Kubernetes/OCP)